-Running a half marathon has become a very popular running goal, so I’m excited to help you with your half marathon goals!
-I’m going to do this by giving you free access to my 12-week half marathon training plans (below) from the couch to half marathon and intermediate levels.
+Running a half marathon has become a very popular running goal as 13.1 miles is a great distance for anyone–from beginner to advanced runners to tackle!
+So I’m excited to help you with your half marathon goals!
+I’m going to do this by giving you access to my 12-week free half marathon training plans (below) from the couch to half marathon and intermediate levels.

 I love the half marathon because it is a challenging and satisfying distance, yet it doesn’t require you to overhaul your entire life.
 And, honestly, it doesn’t hurt as much as a full marathon.
 After a half marathon, you may be a little bit sore but not so sore that you can’t sit down without holding onto something to brace yourself (like with a marathon).

-If you chose the right half marathon training plan, you will get fitter, stay injury-free, and be able to tackle some big running goals.
+If you chose the right half marathon training plan, you will get fitter, reduce your risk of injury, and set yourself up to tackle even bigger running goals (such as the marathon distance — or not!).

 So, let’s get started!